zuozhenggh/learning-library/security-library/oiri/deploy-oiri/deploy-oiri.md

   - oiri-ui: Identity Role Intelligence user interface Follow the steps below to load these docker images

-1. Open a terminal session as *oracle* user and load the OIRI docker images
+1. Open a terminal session as *oracle* user and load the OIRI docker images.

     ```
     <copy>sudo su - oracle</copy>